Call Center Workforce Management Guide

 Your Contact Center – Your Face to the World

 The contact center is the heartbeat of many organizations.
-It is where customers turn for advice, complaints, information, or to make purchases.
-It's where organizations and customers interact when attitudes and brand loyalty are most at stake.
+It is where customers turn for guidance, complaints, information, and making purchases.
+It's where customer interactions take place when attitudes and brand loyalty are most at stake.
 In many ways, the quality of the customer experience you deliver determines the overall success of your organization.

 WFM is an exercise in optimization and an operational philosophy that strives for continuous improvement in customer service, employee satisfaction, and operational excellence.
 Managing the workforce is a balancing act.
 You're trying to satisfy the demands of customers, staff, and management.